 During a MAMARAZZI event in May, Melissa and I were joined by Shannon Miller as part of a partnership with Our Way Forward and TESARO, Inc., an oncology-focused business within GSK.
 In getting to know Shannon, who many of you know as a decorated gymnast, I realized that while I was diagnosed with breast cancer and she is an ovarian cancer survivor, we share many similar experiences, emotions and challenges in our journey.

 In 2011, Shannon Miller was diagnosed with a rare form of ovarian cancer.
 As I have spoken about before, I was diagnosed with breast cancer in December 2015.
 During our discussion, it became apparent that there are so many similarities between our diagnoses, the impact cancer had on our families, parenting and finding unity with others in the cancer community.
+Although we are not experts at understanding all the medical terminology involved (and there’s a lot)-that’s something we leave to the professionals-supporting each other is one thing that we can do best.
+Early diagnosis of such disease may be helpful for the people to fight against such deadly illness.
+It might be essential to have a routine checkup of the full body to detect a disease.
+For example, people who are suffering from heart problems may have to visit a cardiologist on a frequent basis to know about the condition of their heart.
+This may help them avoid any serious complications that could have happened if they had neglected the doctor’s visit.
+Moreover, we hope that many of you can unite with us in our shared experiences and continue to learn and share with one another.
 We hope that many of you can unite with us in our shared experiences and continue to learn and share with one another.

 Be Your Own Advocate: Listen to Your Body